 - "Brain death cannot be determined without evidence of sufficient intracranial pathology".
 There must be an explanation for the coma which is consistent with the diagnosis of brain death.

-- Minimum period of 4 hours in which the patient is observed to have unresponsive coma, unreactive pupils, absent cough/tracheal reflex and no spontaneous respiratory effort
+- A minimum period of 4 hours in which the patient is observed to have unresponsive coma, unreactive pupils, absent cough/tracheal reflex and no spontaneous respiratory effort

 - Exclusion of the effects of sedating drugs